adetalhouet/adetalhouet.github.io/_posts/2015-09-26-How-to-deploy-a-cluster.md

 ---
 layout: post
-title: [Deprecated] How to deploy an cluster using OpenDaylight?
+title: Deprecated - How to deploy an cluster using OpenDaylight?
 ---

 To deploy a cluster using OpenDaylight, you will need multiple VMs.